How Much Does Decomposed Granite Cost in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Decomposed Granite Labor Costs
+Decomposed Granite Cost Factors

-Decomposed Granite Cost by Project Type
+Project Type

 Crushed Granite Driveway

-Installing a 10-by-50-foot crushed granite driveway costs approximately $1,750 for materials and installation.
+Installing a 10-by-50-foot crushed granite driveway costs $1,750 for materials and installation.
 This assumes a gravel driveway covered to a depth of six inches, adequate for supporting vehicle weight.
 It should take about two hours to dump and spread the crushed granite.
 However, this price doesn’t include the labor needed to level and grade your driveway, which costs between $1,500 and $2,000.

 Crushed Granite Patio